NikolasKotsikos/uReview/README.md

 * As a visitor I want to easily navigate the site and find reviews from the home page.

-* As a visitor I don't want to have to make an account so as to experience content in the app.

 * As a visitor I want to sort and search posted reviews based on a categories or keywords.

+* As a visitor I want to find where I can create an account easily.

 **Registered User UX**